niekbouman/commelec-api/README.md

 We currently provide [precompiled builds](http://smartgrid.epfl.ch/?q=node/14) for Windows (x86, 32 bit) and ARM.

 ## Usage Example of the High-Level API
+Let us demonstrate how to parse a request.

 ```C++
 // parsing a Request